 And while the opportunities are certainly exciting, it can all get a bit overwhelming – especially for musicians who have no background (and sometimes no interest) in participating in the business/marketing side of the industry.
-With that in mind, four Full Sail graduates – Owner/Web Designer Richard Kelsey (Recording Arts/Entertainment Business Master’s/Internet Marketing Master’s), Content Producer/Partner Jessica Northey (Entertainment Business/New Media Journalism), Audio Production Coordinators Sarah Fry (Recording Arts) and Cassi O’Regan (Music Business), and Head of Artist Development Taylor Castro (Music Business) – launched AudioPress, a service that builds customized websites for bands and helps them manage their content, sell merchandise, effectively integrate their social media, license music, and more.
+With that in mind, four Full Sail graduates – Owner/Web Designer Richard Kelsey (Recording Arts/Entertainment Business Master’s/Internet Marketing Master’s), Content Producer/Partner Jessica Northey (Entertainment Business/New Media Journalism), and Audio Production Coordinators Sarah Fry (Show Production) and Cassi O’Regan (Music Business) – launched AudioPress, a service that builds customized websites for bands and helps them manage their content, sell merchandise, effectively integrate their social media, license music, and more.

 While many artists may believe setting up social media profiles is enough to promote themselves online, Richard saw an opportunity to reach an even greater potential when he founded the Orlando-based company in 2012.